 Implications for Privacy and Civil Liberties

-Response from Activist Communities and General Public
+Reaction from Activist Communities and the General Public